JakkuSakura/unidef/README.md

 2. Python is not expressive with pattern matching
 3. Has GC, and no need to care about machine level details compared with Rust

+Some reasoning:

+TyNode is an independent concept that cannot exist on its own AstNode is a standalone concept, the minimal element to represent everything